portfolium/pdt/README.md

                              if app is empty, it is set to 'all'
 ```

-Reset the `app` (or all apps) to master branch at the latest revision and run the deploy script
+Reset the `app` (or all apps) to master branch at the latest revision and run the deploy script.
+Full output can be viewed with `pdt logs <app>`.

 ### `status|s [app] [-l|--long]`